 Updates since the last meeting

-All the SCC and non-intra High Throughput conformance bitstreams listed in document JCTVC-AD1004 are available to download from the draft_SCC_conformance directory:
+All the SCC and non-intra High Throughput bitstreams listed in document JCTVC-AF1004 were regenerated since the last meeting.
+They are available for download from the draft_conformance directory:

-http://wftp3.itu.int/av-arch/jctvc-site/bitstream_exchange/draft_SCC_conformance/
+http://wftp3.itu.int/av-arch/jctvc-site/bitstream_exchange/draft_conformance/

-The non-intra High Throughput conformance bitstreams are decodable using the latest HM version (HM-16.18) as well as the latest SCM version (HM-16.18+SCM-8.7).
+The non-intra High Throughput conformance bitstreams are decodable using the latest HM version (HM-16.20) as well as the latest SCM version (HM-16.18+SCM-8.7).
 All the SCC conformance bitstreams are decodable using the latest SCM version (HM-16.18+SCM-8.7).

-Status:

-JCTVC output document from Ljubljana meeting (JCTVC-AF1004) is not available yet

-WG11 output document from Ljubljana meeting (w17730) is not available yet.
-Therefore DAM ballot has not been started yet.
+The following three issues were fixed in the new bitstreams:

+Fixed the level for all bitstreams to match the resolutions.

+As proposed in JCTVC-AE0021, the genral_profile_idc value for the high throughput SCC conformance bitstreams was set to 11 to distinguish them from the other SCC bitstreams.

+The value of the syntax element general_max_14bit_constraint_flag was corrected for all the SCC and high throughput non-intra bitstreams.

 Originally planned bitstream features (HEVC v.1)